 - The value of investments under Solvency II includes the value of interest earned but not received (accrued interest).
-Under UK GAAP the valuation of accrued interest is the same but this is categorised under 'receivables (trade, not insurance)'. - Deferred tax is recognised under both UK GAAP and Solvency II, however the value of the balance is different owing to the differences in values of the assets and liabilities to which the deferred tax balance relates.
-Deferred tax is calculated on the basis of the difference between the values ascribed to assets and liabilities recognised and valued in accordance with Solvency II (or UK GAAP for Financial Reporting purposes) and the values ascribed to assets and liabilities as recognised and valued for tax purposes (see Section D.1.1). - Insurance and intermediaries receivables recognised on an accruals basis under UK GAAP, are not recognisable as assets under Solvency II.
+Under UK GAAP the valuation of accrued interest is the same but this is categorised under 'receivables (trade, not insurance)'. - Deferred tax is recognised under both UK GAAP and Solvency II, however the value of the balance is different owing to the differences in values of the assets and liabilities to which the deferred tax balance relates. rInsurance and intermediaries receivables recognised on an accruals basis under UK GAAP, are not recognisable as assets under Solvency II.
 The balance is replaced, within Technical Provisions, by future premiums receivable calculated on a cash flow basis, relating to amounts not yet due at the balance sheet date. - Reinsurance recoverables incorporate the quota share reinsurance arrangement.
 Within the reinsurance agreement, monies due to or from the reinsurer under the 'Right of Offset' are reported within a withheld funds balance with any remaining balances settled at commutation of the contract.
 Under UK GAAP, the quota share withheld funds balance held on behalf of the reinsurer is recognised on an accruals basis and reported net of the associated reinsurance liability.
 Under Solvency II, the withheld funds are deemed a non-insurance cashflow and therefore recognised as a Reinsurance Payable (see Section D.3.1).